carla-simulator/carla/Docs/adv_traffic_manager.md

 Helper module contained by the [PBVT](#pbvt) and used during the [Localization Stage](#stage-1-localization-stage).

 *   Discretizes the map into a grid of waypoints.
-*   Includes waypoints in a specific data structure with more information to connect waypoints and identify roads, junctions...
+*   Includes waypoints in a specific data structure with more information to connect waypoints and identify roads, junctions, etc.
 *   Identifies these structures with an ID that is used to quickly spot vehicles in nearby areas.

 __Related .cpp files:__ `InMemoryMap.cpp` and `SimpleWaypoint.cpp`.